Operad of posets 101: The Wix\'arika posets

-Consider the operation geometrically, we are adding a new minimum $x_0$ and a new maximum $x_1$ to $X$ and we attach a handle on these points, that is, we add a third element $y$ with $x_0<y<x_1$.
-If the input of $D$ is an $n$-chain, we compute:
+In the case of chains $\chain$ we abbreviate $D(\chain)$ by $D(n)$ (cf.\ Section \ref{sec:algo}). \end{definition} 'Itsari is a word from Wixárica language that means to weave.
+Geometrically, we are adding a new minimum $x_0$ and a new maximum $x_1$ to $X$, then we attach a handle on these points, that is, we add a third element $y$ with $x_0<y<x_1$.

-We consider the free operad of sets $\mathcal{P}$, generated by the unary operation $D$ and the associative binary operation $*$.
-For an introduction to operads see \cite{whatare,OpTre,ope,dendroidal,whatis}.
+\begin{definition} A \emph{Wixárika poset} is a finite poset obtained from the poset with one element by finitely many applications of the operations $D$ and $*$. \end{definition}

-A \textbf{Wixarika poset} is an element of the algebra over the operad $\mathcal{P}$ that is generated by the poset $\chain[1]$.
-In other words, a Wixarika poset is a finite poset obtained from the chain $\chain[1]$ by iterated application of the operations $D$ and $*$.
+\begin{example} An example of a Wixárica poset is shown by the Hasse diagram in Figure~\ref{fig:melted}.
+We start by building a chain using the direct sum.
+Then we add arcs using the 'itsari operation.
+Note that in contrast to the previous examples, we direct Hasse diagrams of Wixárica posets from left to right. \end{example}

-The Hasse diagrams of these posets resemble Wix\'arika collars, or Huichol collars, which are intricate colorful necklaces crafted by the Wixárika community in North America.
-An example is given in Figure \ref{fig:des} (in this paper we depict Hasse diagrams ordered from left to right; if there is an edge between two vertices $x,y$ and $x$ is on the left of $y$ then $x<y$).
+The Hasse diagrams of these posets resemble Wix\'arika collars, which are intricate colorful necklaces crafted by the Wixárika community in North America.